lupyuen/lupyuen.github.io/src/uboot.md

 [(More about UART Driver)](https://lupyuen.github.io/articles/uboot#uart-driver)

-_Isn't NuttX supposed to accept commands entered in the Serial Console?_

-This requires __UART Input__, which will work when we have implemented the UART Driver.

-We figured this out by debugging the __NuttX Boot Sequence__ on PinePhone...
+Here are some tips for debugging the __NuttX Boot Sequence__ on PinePhone...

 1.  [__"Boot Sequence"__](https://github.com/lupyuen/pinephone-nuttx#boot-sequence)